This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Peripheral artery disease (PAD) is narrow, weak, or blocked arteries outside of your heart and brain.
+Peripheral artery disease (PAD) is narrow, weak, or blocked arteries.
+It may affect any arteries outside of your heart and brain.
 PAD is usually the result of a buildup of fat and cholesterol, also called plaque, along your artery walls.
 Inflammation, a blood clot, or abnormal cell growth could also block your arteries.
 PAD prevents normal blood flow to your legs and arms.
 You are at risk of an amputation if poor blood flow keeps wounds from healing or causes gangrene (tissue death).
 Without treatment, PAD can also cause a heart attack or stroke.

 Contact your healthcare provider if:

 - You have leg pain when you walk 1/8 mile (200 meters) or less, even with treatment.

 - Your legs are red, dry, or pale, even with treatment.

 - You have questions or concerns about your condition or care.